Skip to Content

 Travel trailers come in all sizes.

 Winner: There’s not really a winner here.
 It depends on what you’re looking for.
 5th wheels are usually larger than travel trailers.
 Small trailers are available.
-5th wheels don’t come in small sizes.

 Total Rig Length

-It’s important to consider the total length of your rig, including the tow vehicle.
-Some campgrounds have limits in terms of the total rig length that they can accommodate.
-If your rig is longer than around 24 feet, you should check with the campground first to make sure they can accommodate you.
+It’s important to consider the total length of your rig (the total length of your trailer and tow vehicle).
 Some campgrounds can’t accommodate large RVs.
+If your rig is longer than around 28 feet, you should check with the campground first to make sure they can accommodate you.
+This is important because both fifth wheels and travel trailers tend to be on the longer side.

 A shorter RV allows you to fit in more campgrounds.
 Some national parks, state parks, and even private campgrounds have RV length limitations.
 Oftentimes, the rig needs to be less than 28 feet long.
-Most fifth wheels measure 25-45 feet long.
-This makes them too long for some campgrounds.
-In this case, a shorter travel trailer is better.

 A truck pulling an off-road trailer